force11/force11-scwg/sc-principles/software-citation-comments.md

  the citation/url should therefore allow for greater specificity within a code base. in general though, a provenance record of the workflow would be significantly more useful than a citation from a research perspective.

- * #138: "Software citations should permit ... access to the software itself": Under the "Access" header, the data declaration states that:
+ * "Software citations should permit ... access to the software itself" (#138): Under the "Access" header, the data declaration states that:

  > "Data citations should facilitate access to the data themselves"